 - Create a free account on a P2P website.
-Use LocalBitcoins for Bitcoin, and LocalEtherum.com for Ether.
+Use LocalBitcoins for Bitcoin, and LocalEtherum for Ether.

 - Find a listing that you want to buy from or sell to.
 Think of this like Craigslist.
-There are sellers that have set a price that they will sell their Bitcoin / Ether for, and there are buyers that have set a price that they will buy Bitcoin / Ether for.
+There are sellers who have set a price that they will sell their Bitcoin / Ether for, and there are buyers that have set a price that they will buy Bitcoin / Ether for.

 - Search for ID requirements — do you want to pay without using your identity or are you okay with using your identity?

-- Look for a buyer / seller that has made a lot of trades and has good reviews / reputation.
+- Look for a buyer / seller who has made a lot of trades and has good reviews / reputation.